elixir-nebulex/nebulex_adapters_cachex/README.md

 [CHANGELOG.md](CHANGELOG.md), and also make sure you test your changes thoroughly, include unit tests alongside new or changed code.

-Before to submit a PR it is highly recommended to run `mix test.ci` and ensure all checks run successfully.
+Before submitting a PR it is highly recommended to run `mix test.ci` and ensure all checks run successfully.

 ## Copyright and License

 Copyright (c) 2020, Carlos Bolaños.

-Nebulex.Adapters.Cachex source code is licensed under the [MIT License](LICENSE).
+Nebulex.Adapters.Cachex source code is licensed under the [MIT License](LICENSE.md).